The Czech Republic’s research infrastructures at a glance

 Policymaking

 The Czech Republic has responded to the growing importance of research infrastructures through a number of policymaking measures aimed at providing research infrastructures with a legal framework and a stable, reliable and predictable financial environment for their operations and investments.
 In 2009, an amendment to Act No. 130/2002 Coll on the Support of Research, Experimental Development and Innovations from Public Funds, introduced a specific funding instrument to finance large research infrastructures and entitled the Ministry of Education, Youth and Sports to become the Czech national policymaking body and public funding provider in the respective field.
-The first edition of the Roadmap of Large Research Infrastructures of the Czech Republic was released in 2010 and updated in 2011, 2015 and 2019.
+The first edition of the Roadmap of Large Research Infrastructures of the Czech Republic was released in 2010 and updated in 2011, 2015, 2019 and 2023.
 The Czech road-mapping procedures have been brought into alignment with the pan-European approach coordinated through the European Strategy Forum on Research Infrastructures (ESFRI).
 International peer-review assessment and monitoring are carried out on a regular basis (2014, 2017 and 2021) to deliver independent expert inputs for the purpose of adopting informed and evidence-based political decisions by the Government of the Czech Republic on the public funding of research infrastructure projects.

 Public funding

 The Ministry of Education, Youth and Sports has developed a multi-source model of the public funding of Czech research infrastructures by combining state budget expenditures with EU cohesion policy funds in a close synergy and complementary way.
 While the operating costs of the facilities are financed by the national public budget, their investment costs are funded using the EU cohesion policy instruments.
 These investments have enabled major upgrades of experimental equipment of research infrastructures that are already in operation.
-In addition to that, brand-new facilities of national, macro-regional and global importance and impact have been constructed, e.g. the Extreme Light Infrastructure pillar ELI Beamlines, and RECETOX RI, the Czech national node of the EIRENE research infrastructure.
+In addition to that, brand-new facilities of national, macro-regional and global importance and impact have been constructed, e.g. the Extreme Light Infrastructure (ELI ERIC) pillar ELI Beamlines, and RECETOX RI, the Czech national node of the EIRENE research infrastructure.
 Besides the instruments for financing research infrastructures located in the Czech Republic, the Ministry of Education, Youth and Sports has introduced tools to enable participation of Czech research infrastructures in European and other international research infrastructures, including in-kind deliveries of experimental and other technical devices to facilities, such as the Jules Horowitz Reactor and the European Spallation Source.

 Research infrastructure landscape